awsdocs/amazon-eks-user-guide/doc_source/configure-sts-endpoint.md

    If you have automation that expects the pre\-signed URL in a certain format or if your application or downstream dependencies that use pre\-signed URLs have expectations for the AWS Region targeted, then make the necessary changes to use the appropriate AWS STS endpoint\.

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
-The mutating web hook does not apply them to pods that are already running\.
+The mutating web hook doesn't apply them to pods that are already running\.
 You can replace `pods`, `kube-system`, and `-l k8s-app=aws-node` with the information for the pods that you set your annotation for\.

    ```
    kubectl delete pods -n kube-system -l k8s-app=aws-node